thumbnail image

 Off/Track is a creative collective [not a legal entity] founded in 2022 by Tana Kioko, Poppy Spowage, Pamela Enyonu, Kat Kai Kol-Kes, Gigi Hepp, Diya Naidu, Deen Atger and Ali Musoke.
 We bring together artists and audiences from around the world for impact-driven initiatives that push the boundaries of creative practice and the creative industries.
 All our projects are created in collaboration with partners and individuals.

-Lost+Found 2023 is a collaboration between the EAST collective, MeshWorks, Freehand Studios and Ugly Duck with the support of British Council #SSAArts and Pro Helvetia, the Swiss Arts Council.
+LOST+FOUND 2023 was a collaboration between the EAST collective, MeshWorks, Freehand Studios and Ugly Duck with the support of British Council #SSAArts and Pro Helvetia, the Swiss Arts Council.
 In 2023, EAST was supported by Miller-Zillmer Foundation.

 LOST+FOUND 2021 was a collaboration between the EAST collective, MeshWorks, Freehand Studios, Nafasi Arts Space, Positively African and Ugly Duck, supported by Africa Culture Fund, Goethe Institute Tanzania and Goethe Zentrum Kampala.